Kamala Harris makes an immigration pitch in Arizona as she fights to gain ground in the Sun Belt

 “Trump's not doing anything to embrace that segment of the electorate,” he said.

-And there was a fresh reminder of yet another liability for Harris this fall, when she paused to directly address Gaza protesters who interrupted her remarks.
+Meanwhile, there was a fresh reminder of yet another liability for Harris when she was interrupted by Gaza protesters.

 Harris said she has been clear that “now is the time to get a cease-fire deal” to end fighting between Israel and Hamas that has caused the deaths of tens of thousands of people in Gaza.
-The likely Democratic presidential nominee said she and President Biden “are working around the clock every day to get that cease-fire deal done and bring the hostages home.”
+She stressed that she and Biden “are working around the clock every day to get that cease-fire deal done and bring the hostages home.”

 Harris added, “I respect your voices, but we are here to now talk about this race in 2024.”